New Sod Watering & General Care Tips

 After Installation of New Sod

-The First Day: Thoroughly water your sod as soon as it is laid.
-You can check to see if it has been watered enough by walking on it—if you make deep footprints, it has been watered enough.
-If the soil is still hard, lift a corner of the sod to check it out.
-You ideally want the soil on the backside of the sod to be at the minimum damp and at the most, wet.
-If the soil is not damp, water for a minimum of 30 minutes.
+Thoroughly water your sod as soon as it is laid.
+You can check to see if it has been watered enough by walking on it—if you make deep footprints, it has received enough water.
+If the soil is still hard, lift a corner of the sod to check the moisture level.
+You ideally want the soil on the backside of the sod to at the minimum be damp but not drowning in a pool of water.
+If the soil is not damp, water for a minimum of 30 minutes and recheck the area.

-The First Month: Check your lawn at least once every day, especially if the weather is hot or windy.
+During the first few weeks, be sure to check your lawn at least once every day, especially if the weather is hot or windy.
 You can walk on the sod to inspect it properly.
-The soil should be squishy and soft for the first week after installation.
+The soil should be squishy and soft for the first couple of weeks after installation.

-Throughout the rest of the month, keep the soil extremely damp but do not allow it to get too wet or too dry.
-Wherever you see grass that has turned yellow or wilted, it has not been watered enough!
+Over the next month, keep the soil extremely damp but do not allow it to get too wet or too dry.
+Wherever you see grass that has turned yellow or wilted, it has not been watered enough.

-If any cracks should appear between the rolls of sod, this also means the sod is not receiving enough water.
+If any cracks/separation should appear between the sod squares, this also means the sod is not receiving enough water.
 In cases like these, you should water the sod for longer periods of time and more often.
 Any temperature above 80 degrees indicates more sod watering should be done, while any temperature below 60 degrees indicates less watering is needed.

-Cooler months such as March-April or October-November mean the sod needs much less watering.
+Cooler months such as October - April mean the sod needs much less watering.

 Your sod should be kept very moist for the first 30 days.
 Do not put anything stronger than a starter fertilizer on the sod for the first year.
-Talk to your fertilizer service about your new lawn to ensure no harsh fertilizers are used.
+Be sure to talk with your fertilization service about your new lawn.

-After 30 Days: After the first month of sod watering, twice a week, deep watering should be enough to maintain your new blades of grass!
+After the first month, twice a week, deep watering should be enough to maintain your new sod.
+But remember, sod is a perishable item and should be routinely checked to ensure it remains healthy.

 Winter Rye Grass Watering